 - As well as other stakeholder groups

-Ari Basil-Wagner is the Director of Organizational Development at GOBHI and provides technical assistance for the Oregon Center on Behavioral Health and Justice Integration.
-She has an undergraduate degree in Social Work and a Master’s of Science in Planning, Public Policy, and Management with a concentration in program evaluation from the University of Oregon.
+Ari Basil-Wagner is the Chief Operating Officer at GOBHI and provides technical assistance for the Oregon Center on Behavioral Health and Justice Integration.
+She has an undergraduate degree in Social Work and a Master’s of Science in Planning, Public Policy, and Management, with a concentration in program evaluation, from the University of Oregon.

 With a background in program evaluation, her work has focused on system improvements or reform in juvenile and adult corrections, health integration, behavioral health, public health, and senior services.
 Her research covers the span of process evaluation, outcome designs, and fiscal models of cost avoidance research.
 She is a co-author on the book, “Dispatches from Juvenile Hall: Fixing a Failing System,” Penguin 2009 (under previous name, Linda Wagner).
 Ari has also taught classes on the relationship between behavioral health issues and juvenile justice.

-She provides statewide training on Sequential Intercept Mapping, Foundations of Trauma Informed Care, and How Being Trauma-Informed Improves Criminal Justice Responses.
+She provides statewide training on Sequential Intercept Model mapping, Foundations of Trauma Informed Care, and How Being Trauma-Informed Improves Criminal Justice Responses.

 Chris Thomas has focused on the intersection between mental health and criminal justice for 20 years.
 During undergraduate and graduate school, Chris co-developed and co-facilitated a group with females who were incarcerated at Hillcrest Youth Correctional Facility for committing a violent crime.
 After graduate school, Chris worked for the Department of Corrections within a maximum security prison as a mental health specialist concentrating on a specialized caseload with individuals with serious and persistent mental health concerns, as well as crisis calls.
 When she moved into Release Counselor work, she carried the only specialized mental health and developmental disability caseload in the state.